orstavik/JoiComponents/book/chapter11_event_comp/5_Gestures/Pattern14_GrabMouse.md

 3. If the `mouse` cursor moves out of the `window`, this would likely cause confusion, and so will instead also simply cancel the event.

-4. If an `alert(...)` was triggered during the EventSequence, this would trigger a change of focus and a `focusin` event.
-Any `focusin` event would be considered a disturbance and cancel the EventSequence.
+4. If an `alert(...)` was triggered during the EventSequence, this would trigger a change of the focus event.
+   Any `focus` event would be considered a disturbance and cancel the EventSequence.

 5. Extra eventlistener that calls `preventDefault()` on `selectstart` events in case CSS property `user-select` is not supported.